 Incumbent player ETL launches a GPON service, vastly improving broadband capabilities.

-This annual report provides a comprehensive overview of trends and developments in Lesotho’s telecommunications market.
+This report provides a comprehensive overview of trends and developments in Lesotho’s telecommunications market.
 Subjects covered include:

 - Key statistics;